Soontao/go-mysql-api/README.md

 ```

-**Even if go-mysql-api has already supported simple association, we still recommend using views for complex queries**
+**Even if go-mysql-api has already supported simple association query, we still recommend using views for complex queries**

 ## Some tests